jbuistjbuist/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

- Starting with a template containing some backend functionality, we were responsible for developing the front-end and responsive features of the application with Ajax, jQuery, Javascript, CSS, HTML and SASS.
+ Starting with a template containing some backend functionality, students were responsible for developing the front-end and responsive features of the application with Ajax, jQuery, Javascript, CSS, HTML and SASS.

+This project was a part of the Lighthouse Labs web development program.

 Tablet layout and functionality: